kristannbads/kristannbads/README.md

 - 👋 Hi, I’m @kristannbads
 - 👀 I’m interested in programming, going to the gym, playing basketball and watching anime.
-- 🌱 I’m currently learning Web Development and will continue a specific programming language
+- 🌱 I’m currently learning Web Development in Udemy by Colt Steele.
 - 💞️ I’m looking to collaborate with other programmers.
 - 📫 You may reach me at kristbadua@gmail.com